learn-co-students/js-eventing-acting-on-events-lab-nyc-fe-061118/README.md

 [Braid](http://braid-game.com/) or even [Don't Look Back](http://terrycavanaghgames.com/dontlookback/),
 for instance, but you can start with small steps.
 We're going to show you how to get started with moving elements with JavaScript.

-## Explain hHw to Update an Element's Position on the Page
+## Explain How to Update an Element's Position on the Page

 #### Tasks for LearnIDE Environment Users